oplS17projects/Labyrinth/README.md

 - Mapping over lists:

-Mapping is used for setting the direction flags in the maze object.
+Mapping is used for modifying the direction flags in the maze, and is used often enough that a special mapping function for maze was built, which was based on a mapping procedure for a specific row in the maze.
+Below is the code used for this:

 ``` racket
 ;; Map over a particular row